mohamadpishdar/RugPull-Defender/README.md

 3. **Heuristic Layer:** Domain-expert rules and knowledge-based features.

 Our model achieves an **F1-score of 0.774** and an **AUC of 0.79** on a manually validated, leakage-proof dataset of 1000 projects.

+This project is licensed under the Creative Commons Attribution‑NonCommercial 4.0 International (CC BY‑NC 4.0) license.